 To configure a stream's properties select the stream and goto Streams | Edit Stream (or alternatively use the right-click context menu).
 You can even double click the stream icon in the stream list to edit the stream.

 Prior to v1.2.0, stream related menu items were under the File menu

 Whichever method you employ to edit the stream, you will now see the Stream Configuration Dialog Box.
 This dialog box has five tabbed pages -

 On this page, you can configure the frame length.
-You can set the frame length to be a fixed value or use any of the other modes viz. incrementing, decrementing or random.
-For the non-fixed modes, you can configure a minimum and maximum value between which the frame length will vary.
+You can set the frame length to be a fixed value or use any of the other modes viz. incrementing, decrementing, random or IMIX.
+For modes other than fixed and IMIX, you can configure a minimum and maximum value between which the frame length will vary.

 Protocols (Simple Mode)¶

 For most usual cases, you can configure the protocols in your packet by clicking on the appropriate radio buttons as desired.
 Only standard combinations of the various protocols are allowed here (e.g. you can't have have TCP after ARP).